-The gorgeous collection of 12 Sydney Living Museums properties offers sprawling lawns, fountains, animals and fascinating historic houses to explore.
+The gorgeous collection of Sydney Living Museums properties offers sprawling lawns, fountains, animals and fascinating historic houses to explore.
 They are the perfect destinations for kids encouraging hands-on activities like museum kids’ trails, cooking meals and lots of other exciting activities.
-During school holidays, we recommend taking one of their Family Tours or Kids in the Kicthen workshops- educational and engaging for the whole family!
+During school holidays, we recommend taking one of their Family Tours - educational and engaging for the whole family!

 The Museum of Contemporary Art

 We just can’t get enough of Kidspace at the Australian Museum.
 This dedicated area for under-5’s is a treasure trove of nature.
 There are dress-ups, puzzles, art & craft, puppets, animals and lots of interactive activities.
 They also do a weekly term-time playgroup for children aged 9 months to 3 years and their parents or carers called Tiny Tots.
 Older kids can take part in the Mini Explorers program for children aged 3 to 5 years.
-Read our latest review of the playgroups here.
+Read our playgroups review!